AsukaCHikaru/blog-v5/public/contents/blog/refactor-blog-2-ssr.md

 language: en-US
 pathname: refactor-blog-2-ssr
 category: Meta
+description: After the Webpack setup for this site, I also implemented server-side-rendering from scratch.
 ---

 One of the reasons I choose Gatsby last time I wrote my blog site is to have SSR.
 SEO matters, isn't it?